We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Faithful Counseling is a Christian-based online therapy platform with licensed therapists, though you don’t need to be a Christian to use the service.
+Our top pick for faith-based online therapy is Faithful Counseling, a Christian-based online therapy platform with licensed therapists.
+However, you don’t need to be a Christian to use the service.
 They offer unlimited text messaging in a secure room 24 hours a day, and you’ll get an email once your therapist has replied.

 There’s also the ability to have video sessions and phone calls.
 Faith Counseling also offers free seminars on a variety of topics.

 Some users have said their therapist wasn’t a good fit, and others said worksheets weren’t helpful.
 Others liked how quickly they were matched with a therapist, and prices were more affordable than other online therapy services.

 - communication methods include video sessions, phone calls, and unlimited text messaging

 - the platform offers free educational seminars on various topics

 - all therapists are Christian and you can change yours at any time

 “While there are some clients who prefer in-person therapy, others have benefited tremendously from telehealth,” explains Jessica Ruiz, PsyD, chief psychologist and director of Behavioral Health Associates of Broward, the Counseling Centers for Goodman Jewish Family Services in Davie, Florida.

 Therapists online can provide much of the same interventions that are provided in an office setting.